 Can I create a payment plan for my tuition?

 The College of St. Scholastica does offer payment plans.
-Please contact OneStop Student Services to discuss this option.
+Contact Student Accounts to discuss options.

 May I work?